Model of Cyber Victimization: Study on College Student in Indonesia

 more than 6 hours 53.83% 241

-Note: * The percentage of Instagram usage reached 100.24% because some respondents marked more than a social media platform that they use most frequently.
+Note: * The percentage of Instagram usage reached 100.24% because some respondents marked more than one social media platform that they use most frequently.
 For example, someone might have selected Instagram, along with other platforms like WhatsApp or TikTok, the ones they use the most.

 To gather responses from the student participants, the researchers employed a digital approach, utilizing the Google Form platform for the research questionnaire.
 The process involved distributing the research link to students who expressed interest in becoming respondents for the study.
 The use of digital surveys through Google Forms not only facilitated efficient data collection but also allowed for a streamlined and organized approach to managing the responses.
 This modern methodology aligns with contemporary research practices, leveraging tech- nology to enhance the accessibility and reach of the study.
 The selection of Riau and West Sumatra as the research locations adds a regional dimension, potentially capturing diverse perspectives and experiences among the participating students.
 The extensive number of respon- dents indicates a robust sample size, enhancing the reliability and generalizability of the study's findings.